Is Your Refrigerator Leaking Water?

 Like the HVAC system in your home, the refrigerator has a set of evaporator fins that help keep the temperature nice and cool.
 Water can condense on the fins, so the fridge is designed with a pan to capture all the water droplets, and keep your floor nice and clean.
 The pans are usually made of plastic, so they are prone to chips and cracks.
 You should be able to remove the pan, empty it out, and check to see if it’s still in good shape.
 If the pan is full, there may be something going on with the cooling process, so we recommend that a technician come by for a quick inspection.
 If the pan is damaged, you can find a replacement at a local home improvement or hardware store.

 Professional Refrigerator Service

 Have a problem with your refrigerator?
 Give us a call!
-We Care Plumbing, Heating, and Air has been helping Southern California homeowners since 2000 keep their appliances, plumbing, and HVAC systems running efficiently.
+We Care Plumbing, Heating, & Air has been helping Southern California homeowners since 2000 keep their appliances, plumbing, and HVAC systems running efficiently.
 We offer installation, repair, and maintenance services.
 Be sure to ask about our indoor air quality services, too!